manimino/cyborg-wordle/README.md

 that will always win the game.
 However, following the same decision tree every game isn't much fun.

 Thus, this implementation is a 'cyborg' game, where a human plays with optional computer assistance.
-Learning from the Wordly AI is a great way to train your Wordle skills.
+Learning from Wordly is a great way to train your Wordle skills.

-When a hint is requested, the AI does not exhaustively search every possible guess and solution.
+When a hint is requested, Wordly does not exhaustively search every possible guess and solution.
 That would take days of compute time, even in a compiled language.

-Instead, this AI uses various heuristics and probablistic methods to produce an excellent guess.
+Instead, Wordly uses various heuristics and probablistic methods to produce an excellent guess.
 It has been shown that heuristics closely approximate optimal play.
 Using these, Wordly produces a high-quality hint in under 1 second.